A4OpS/mlops-tinystories/reports/README.md

 [this figure](figures/overview.png)

+There are two modes of using our module: as a developer or as a user.
+For the developer, we used GitHub for version control of the code.
+Working on separate branches, we implemented precommits in addition to the commits.
+The pre-commit makes sure that Ruff is happy and that the coding is up to the PEP8 Python standard.

+A pull request is made before any code can be pushed to the main branch.
+For this to pass we set up several requirements: good coding practice with Ruff and testing the primal functions with pytest.
+It also requires another developer on the team to approve the push.
+From this, a docker container can be made and connected to GCP in order to train the model.
+From the local machine, we can assess the experiments with logging and handling of the model configuration done with weights and biases and hydra, respectively.
+We trained the model locally on a computer, as we did not succeed in implementing this part of the pipeline.
+When the best model is found, it is attached to a docker container that has a cloud run.
+This calls also apon an API script based on fast API.
+The user can then, through the cloud, access the model and, through an input, receive the output from the model.

 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**